nctu-eva-lab/AntifakePrompt/README.md

 # AntifakePrompt: Prompt-Tuned Vision-Language Models are Fake Image Detectors

-This is the official implementation of AntifakePrompt paper.
+This is the official implementation of AntifakePrompt [paper].
 AntifakePrompt propose a prompt-tuned vision-language model from [InstructBLIP](https://github.com/salesforce/LAVIS/tree/main/projects/instructblip) as a deepfake detector.

 ![model structure](docs/antifakeprompt.png)